KKshitiz/git-learn/README.md

 git
 ## Sending data to remote:
 - **git push origin**: will push changes from all local branches to matching branches the origin remote.
 - **git push origin master**: will push changes from the local master branch to the remote master branch.
+Can be run while inside any branch.
 - **git push origin master:staging** will push changes from the local master branch to the remote staging branch if it exists.

 ## Misc: